Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Protecting quantum correlations and universal quantum teleportation protocols under the non-Markovian AD and RTN channels using WM and QMR

 \subsubsection{Under non-Markovian RTN channel}

 Under the non-Markovian RTN noise, all the two-qubit negative quantum states show less fidelity deviation than the Bell state, as shown in Fig. (\ref{FD_NMRTN}a).
-Thus, in comparison to the Bell state, they are more suitable for UQT.
+Thus, compared to the Bell state, they are more suitable for UQT.

 With the WM and QMR, the $NS_2$ state shows zero deviation in fidelity under the non-Markovian RTN channel, making it an ideal state for UQT as demonstrated in Fig. (\ref{FD_NMRTN}b).
 On the other hand, the WM and QMR have no impact on the fidelity deviation of the Bell state and $NS_3$ state under the non-Markovian RTN.
-Additionally, the deviation in the fidelity of $NS_1$ state is also reduced to some extent, as depicted by Fig. (\ref{FD_NMRTN}b).
+Additionally, the deviation in the fidelity of $NS_1$ state is reduced to some extent, as depicted by Fig. (\ref{FD_NMRTN}b).